Tachimura/Bridges-CrackDetection/README.md

 The used dataset for this project can be located in the Dataset folder and might receive updates during the development of this project (dataset is around 250MB, and can be downloaded from the link below).<br/>
+if you follow the Notebooks we higly recommend to save the dataset in the 'Dataset/Train' folder.<br/>
-There is a free-to-use test.jpeg image in the Dataset folder you can use to test the model.<br/>
+There are 2 free-to-use test images in the 'Dataset/Test' folder you can use to test the model.<br/>
 <br/>
 The starting dataset is: [Default Dataset](https://data.mendeley.com/datasets/5y9wdsg2zt/2)
 <br/>
 With the default parameters, we reached around 98% accuracy on the validation set with 5 epochs of training.<br/>

+## Results

+The weights provided give a 97.41% accuracy on the validation set (2 classes: Normal vs Crack).
+We trained the model for 3 epochs (su further upgrades are easily feasible).

 ### Python Environment